Church of St Mary and All Saints, Fotheringhay: Description and history

 The work on the present church was begun by Edward III who also built a college as a cloister on the church's southern side.
 After completion in around 1430, a parish church of similar style was added to the western end of the collegiate church with work beginning in 1434.
 A local mason, William Horwood was contracted to build the nave, porch, and tower of this church for £300 for the Duke of York.
 It is the parish church which still remains.

 The large present church is named in honour of St Mary and All Saints, and has a distinctive tall tower dominating the local skyline.
 The church is Perpendicular in style and although only the nave, aisles and octagonal tower remain of the original building it is still in the best style of its period.
-The tower is 78 feet (24 metres) high to the battlements, and is 116 feet (35 metres) high to the pinnacles of the octagon.
+The tower is 78 feet (24 metres) high to the battlements, and is 116 feet (35 metres) high to the pinnacles of the octagonal lantern.

 The church has been described by Simon Jenkins as float[ing] on its hill above the River Nene, a galleon of Perpendicular on a sea of corn.

 The college continued to 1547, when it was seized by the Crown, along with all remaining chantries and colleges.
 The chancel was pulled down immediately after the college was granted to John Dudley, 1st Duke of Northumberland, by King Edward VI.
 A grammar school was founded in its place which lasted until 1859.